flatcar/flatcar-demos/CAPO-sysext/README.md

 The main demo is implemented in an env file which should be sourced (`capo-demo.env`).
 The env file provides a number of helper functions to set up and run a Flatcar OpenStack deployment.
-It will set up a Kind cluster locally (one node, control plane only) to manage ClusterAPI OpenStack worker clusters, then spawn a worker cluster on OpenStack.
+It will set-up a local [management cluster](https://cluster-api.sigs.k8s.io/user/concepts#management-cluster) using Kind to manage [workloads cluster](https://cluster-api.sigs.k8s.io/user/concepts#workload-cluster) deployments on OpenStack.

 ## tl;dr